clarusway-aws-devops/ckad/docker/docker-images/step2/step1.md

-- Tag the `myapp:v1` image as `localhost/myapp:latest` and `localhost/myapp:v1` push these to the registry.
+- Tag the `myapp:v1` image as `localhost/myapp:latest` and `localhost/myapp:v1`.
+- Push these images to the registry.